NC is #1 in USA!! (For Highest Percentage Increase in Total Medicaid Spending)…and What About the Rest of the USA?

 Sometimes a decrease in spending equals a decrease in services to Medicaid recipients…sometimes not…I guess it depends on the number of rats and ants.

-Posted on November 5, 2013, in Alaska Medicaid, California Medicaid, Connecticut Medicaid, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, Georgia Medicaid, Health Care Providers and Services, Illinois Medicaid, Increase in Medicaid Spending, McCrory, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, Medicaid Spending, Minnesota Medicaid, NC, Nevada Medicaid, New Jersey Medicaid, New York Medicaid, North Carolina, North Dakota Medicaid, Number of Medicaid Enrollees, Obama, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, Tax Dollars, Taxes, Taxpayers, Wyoming Medicaid and tagged Alaska Medicaid, California Medicaid, Connecticut, Connecticut Medicaid, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, DMA, Georgia Medicaid, Health care provider, Increase in Medicaid Spending, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Services, Medicaid Spending, Medicaid Tax Dollars, Minnesota Medicaid, Missouri Medicaid, NC Medicaid, New Jersey Medicaid, New York Medicaid, North Carolina, North Carolina Department of Health and Human Services, North Dakota Medicaid, Number of Medicaid Enrollees, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, United States, Wyoming Medicaid.
+Posted on November 5, 2013, in Alaska Medicaid, California Medicaid, Connecticut Medicaid, Decrease in Medicaid Spending, Division of Medical Assistance, Georgia Medicaid, Health Care Providers and Services, Illinois Medicaid, Increase in Medicaid Spending, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, Medicaid Spending, Minnesota Medicaid, NC, NC DHHS, Nevada Medicaid, New Jersey Medicaid, New York Medicaid, North Carolina, North Dakota Medicaid, Number of Medicaid Enrollees, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, Tax Dollars, Taxes, Taxpayers, Wyoming Medicaid and tagged Alaska Medicaid, California Medicaid, Connecticut, Connecticut Medicaid, Decrease in Medicaid Spending, Division of Medical Assistance, DMA, Georgia Medicaid, Health care provider, Increase in Medicaid Spending, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Services, Medicaid Spending, Medicaid Tax Dollars, Minnesota Medicaid, Missouri Medicaid, NC DHHS, NC Medicaid, New Jersey Medicaid, New York Medicaid, North Carolina, North Carolina Department of Health and Human Services, North Dakota Medicaid, Number of Medicaid Enrollees, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, United States, Wyoming Medicaid.
 Bookmark the permalink.
 1 Comment.